 1 to 3 credits.
-Permission of instructor.
 Special, intense sessions in specific topic areas.
 Approximately 45 hours of work is required for each hour of credit.
 Workshops may vary in time range but typically use a compressed time period for delivery.
 They may include lectures, conferences, committee work, and group activity.

 This course cannot count as social science/humanities credit.